ibnehussain/appinsights-node-sample-app/README.md

 ## Extensibility

-- However, to achieve a 100% there are custom events that can be leveraged
+- However, to achieve a 100% advantage of the SDK, there are many custom methods that can be leveraged.

 ```
 client.trackEvent({name: "my custom event", properties: {customProperty: "custom property value"}});